codesnippetspro/code-snippets/readme.txt

 * Stable version released.

 == Upgrade Notice ==

+= 2.4.1 =
+Fixed CodeMirror themes not being detected on settings page

 = 2.4.0 =
 New snippet sharing feature for multisite networks; new Snippet class